Denver Child Support Attorneys

 Helping You Obtain Financial Provision for Your Child

 At Jones Law Firm, PC in Denver, we know that our clients want the best for their children no matter the circumstances.
-Despite how unpleasant and emotionally taxing divorce proceedings may be, when it comes to the kids, all of our family law attorneys have seen parents agree on one thing—making the process as smooth as possible for the children, so their lives have minimal changes and interruptions.
-(I don’t think this is the case… maybe say: our family law attorneys believe most parents seek to make this process as smooth as possible for the children…)
+Despite how unpleasant and emotionally taxing divorce proceedings may be, when it comes to the kids, our Denver child support attorneys have seen most parents agree on one thing—making the process as smooth as possible for the children, so their lives have minimal changes and interruptions.

 Two prevalent areas of negotiation, however, revolve around child custody and child support issues.
 Both parents desire quality time with their children and hope to provide them with a good life and bright future.
 When you are legally separated or divorced, you do not have the same income as you did when you were married, and there needs to be some monetary adjustment to provide for your child adequately.

 Child support calculations are based on several guidelines.
 Colorado Revised Statute §14-10-115 explains how child support is determined and the factors that the court system will review.

 Primarily, some of the key elements that will be considered when calculating child support are: